 Create the right mobile experience

 Whichever option you choose, you'll want to make sure you get what's right for your business and your website's visitors.
 Here are four things you should ask your web designer when it comes to creating a mobile-ready website:

 1. Streamlined mobile content

-Screen real estate is a fancy name for ‘space’, and it’s limited on a mobile phone.
-Because of this, you simply can’t provide the full desktop experience on your mobile site.
-Instead, you need to think about what content to keep and what to leave out – plus how to present and communicate it.
+Screen real estate is a fancy name for 'space', and it's limited on a smartphone.
+Because of this, you simply can't provide the full desktop experience on your mobile site.
+Instead, you need to think about what content to keep and what to leave out - plus how to present and communicate it.